 Because the law can never give you back the time you lost going to see doctors or the sleepless nights you suffered through or erase the traumatic experience of suffering in pain from your serious injuries all caused by the negligence of another, it has designed pain and suffering damages to provide you money to compensate you for these things that also clearly result from a car crash.

 Unlike itemized bills and payment receipts that can easily be added and totaled when considering claims in your lawsuit, pain and suffering damages are difficult to quantify.

 As a result, they are the damages most frequently fought over by personal injury attorneys and insurance companies.

 In Georgia, there is no set formula for converting your pain and suffering into dollars and cents.

 It is actually a difficult concept for most injury victims to come to grips with because most would give anything to just go back to the way things were before the crash and not have to experience the pain, trauma, and aftermath of car accidents.

 How can they put a dollar figure on what they have had to go through or convince an insurance company what their pain and suffering is worth?

-This is where having an experienced personal injury lawyer is very important because these attorneys know how best to document your pain and suffering damages to an insurance company during settlement negotiations and to a jury at trial if a settlement never materializes.
+This is where having an experienced Atlanta personal injury lawyer is very important because these attorneys know how best to document your pain and suffering damages to an insurance company during settlement negotiations and to a jury at trial if a settlement never materializes.